dappforce/subsocial-docs/docs/basics/content-staking/Overview.md

 # Reward Multiplier

-Staking rewards are inversely correlated to the percent of users with locked SUB that liked posts in the previous week.
+Staking rewards are inversely correlated to the percent of users with locked SUB that liked posts or comments during the previous week.
 For example, if there are 100 users that each lock 5,000 SUB, there will be 500,000 SUB locked.
 If 50 users like 10 posts per day, every day during the week, and the other 50 users like 0 posts, then only 50% of the users liked posts.
 This will result in a 2x reward boost for the users that did like posts (1/50%).